 Channels

 Marketers often want to define their acquisition channels based on UTM and referrer data.
-Amplitude’s channels allow you to create new properties retroactively, based on functions and operators you can apply across multiple existing properties.
+Amplitude's channels let you create new properties retroactively, based on functions and operators you can apply across multiple existing properties.
 These don't affect your raw data and Amplitude computes them on the fly.

 For example, you may want to understand the distribution of organic traffic to your site.
 Define a version of your channels that includes the known social and search domains at that time.
 When a new social or search channel becomes prevalent, you can update your organic search definition and your existing charts update retroactively to reflect the new definition.